MTCoreAudioDevice

 - (Float32) volumeInDecibelsForChannel:(UInt32)theChannel forDirection:(MTCoreAudioDirection)theDirection

-Returns the volume of theChannel in theDirection as a Float32, measured in decibels.
+Returns the volume of theChannel in theDirection as a Float32, measured

 - (Float32) volumeInDecibelsForVolume:(Float32)theVolume forChannel:(UInt32)theChannel forDirection:(MTCoreAudioDirection)theDirection